-If you are attending a Halloween party, or any event for that matter, and are considering wearing something formfitting or midriff, you’ll want that tummy feeling tight and taunt.
+If you are attending a party, or any event for that matter, and are considering wearing something formfitting or midriff, you’ll want that tummy feeling tight and taunt.
 Of course the right diet and exercise program are the first steps to trimming the fat and toning up; however, if you already have these covered off and are looking for a few diet tricks to look your best, consider these five quick diet tricks.

 1. Avoid Bloating Broccoli